-The second poll question asked about whether or not Payroll processes have ever been brought back inhouse.
-For these results, 11% indicated that they experienced a significant shift to bring Payroll processes back inhouse, and an additional 22% are considering doing so.
-The balance of 67% of member companies with outsourcing experience have no plans to change their outsourcing arrangements for Payroll.
+The second poll question asked about whether or not Payroll processes have ever been brought back in-house.
+For these results, 11% indicated that they experienced a significant shift to bring Payroll processes back in-house, and an additional 22% are considering doing so.
+The balance of 67% of member companies with outsourcing experience has no plans to change their outsourcing arrangements for Payroll.

 What is your long-term objective for your Payroll with regards to outsourcing?
 Do you have untapped opportunities to better leverage your ERP and manage the innovation pipeline?